Skip to main content

 Students seeking the Master degree at the University of North Dakota must satisfy all general requirements set forth by the School of Graduate Studies as well as particular requirements set forth by the Social Work Department.
 Credit is not granted for life or work experience.

-Degree Requirements for Students Completing Both Foundation and Concentration Courses:
+Degree Requirements for Students Completing Both MSW Generalist and Specialization Curriculum:

-1. Successful completion of 60 credit hours of courses approved by the social work faculty with at least a 3.00 grade point average.
-The number of electives required is dependent on whether a student selects the independent study or the thesis option.
+1. Successful completion of at least 60 credit hours of courses approved by the social work faculty with at least a 3.00 grade point average.
+The number of electives and/or total hours required is dependent on whether or not a student selects the thesis option.

-2. Satisfactory completion of Foundation courses (24 credit hours).
+2. Satisfactory completion of Generalist Curriculum (24 credit hours).

 Course List